shapkarin/saga-fetch/README.md

 #### required:
 - `action:` Action from dispatched type that specified in yours watcher.
-- `method:` Yours API fetch method, there will be passed an action from watched action type.
-It's a window.fetch() or axios function.
+- `method:` Yours API fetch method, has an `action` you specified before.
+It must return a promise.
+For example `window.fetch()` or `axios.get()` function.
 - `start:` Action to be dispatched just before fetching.
-Will be dispated with `action` you passed before.
+Will be dispated with payload same with `action`.
 - `success:` If request was successful dispatch this action with responsed data.
 - `error:` Dispatch an error with an actual error.

 #### optional:
-- `fulfill:` If you pass an action it will ne anyway dispatched at the end of worker after `success` or `error`.
+- `fulfill:` If you pass an action it will be dispatched  anyway at the end of worker, just after `success` or `error`.
 Useful to change `loading` state to `false`.
 When it's despatched it has the same payload as an `action` option.
 - `cancel:` This action will be dispatched if worker is cancelled.
-By default it has type `${action.type}/CANCELED` and payload same with `action` option.
+By default it has type `${action.type}/CANCELLED` and payload same with `action` option.
 Note: It's not an ajax cancellation.
 To cancel yours ajax within saga's cancellation you can use axios and implement yours method [like that](https://gist.github.com/shapkarin/5dfb7dd134fca1e51fdcef1fd24a8adf).

 ### Example:
 ```js